+Torch: The simplest preparation is to have a torch easily to hand, i.e. not buried at the back of a drawer (which drawer was it?) and a set of fresh batteries.
 Warm clothes & blankets: Keep them easily accessible.
-Cordless devices: Keep your mobile 'phones, ipad, etc. charged.
+Cordless devices: Keep mobile 'phones, ipads, wireless etc. charged.
 Similarly for stair lifts and any medical equipment.
 Camping gas cooker: If you have one, keep it handy with spare gas cylinders.
 Electric car: Keep charged.
+Vulnerable household: Make sure you are registered with SSE.